 P.Product-Transport

 Technical and organisational measures shall ensure the correct labelling of the product.
 A controlled internal shipment and/or the external delivery shall be applied.
 The transport supports traceability up to the acceptor.
-If applicable or
+If applicable or required this policy shall include measures for packing if required to protect the future TOE during transport.

 Assumptions